airalab/robonomics.network/README.md

 1. You need to create **markdown** file in ``content/posts``.
 File name must be in *kebab case*: e.g `digital-twins-introduction.md`.

-2. Then you need to add ***Frontmatter***:
+2. Then, you need to add ***Frontmatter***:

 It must be at the top of the Markdown file, and must take the form of valid YAML set between triple-dashed lines.
-Between the triple-dashed lines, you can set or edit folowing options:
+Between the triple-dashed lines, you can set or edit following options:

 ```
 ---